Predictive Photometric Uncertainty in Gaussian Splatting for Novel View Synthesis: Abstract

 \section{Abstract}

 Recent advances in 3D Gaussian Splatting have enabled impressive photorealistic novel view synthesis.
 However, to transition from a pure rendering engine to a reliable spatial map for autonomous agents and safety-critical applications, knowing where the representation is uncertain is as important as the rendering fidelity itself.
 We bridge this critical gap by introducing a lightweight, plug-and-play framework for pixel-wise, view-dependent predictive uncertainty estimation.
 Our post-hoc method formulates uncertainty as a Bayesian-regularized linear least-squares optimization over reconstruction residuals.
 This architecture-agnostic approach extracts a per-primitive uncertainty channel without modifying the underlying scene representation or degrading baseline visual fidelity.
 Crucially, we demonstrate that providing this actionable reliability signal successfully translates 3D Gaussian splatting into a trustworthy spatial map, further improving state-of-the-art performance across three critical downstream perception tasks: active view selection, pose-agnostic scene change detection, and pose-agnostic anomaly detection.
-Code will be released upon acceptance.
+Code is available at \href{https://chumsy0725.github.io/3DGS-Uncertainty/}{github.io/3DGS-Uncertainty}.

 \keywords{Gaussian Splatting \and Novel View Synthesis \and Uncertainty Estimation}